-As you read the role descriptions, notice that none of them requires exclusive control over the domain in question.
-The issue manager does not prevent other people from making changes in the issues database, the FAQ manager does not insist on being the only person to edit the FAQ, and so on.
+As you read the role descriptions below, notice that none of them requires exclusive control over the domain in question.
+The issue manager does not prevent other people from making changes in the tickets database, the FAQ manager does not insist on being the only person to edit the FAQ, and so on.
 These roles are all about responsibility without monopoly.
 An important part of each domain manager's job is to notice when other people are working in that domain, and train them to do the things the way the manager does, so that the multiple efforts reinforce rather than conflict.
 Domain managers should also document the processes by which they do their work, so that when one leaves, someone else can pick up the slack right away.

 Another frequent response to a patch is a freewheeling discussion, not necessarily about the patch itself, but about whether the concept behind the patch is good.
 For example, the patch may fix a bug, but the project prefers to fix that bug in another way, as part of solving a more general class of problems.
 Often this is not known in advance, and it is the patch that stimulates the discovery.

 Occasionally, a posted patch is met with utter silence.
 Usually this is due to no developer having time at that moment to review the patch, so each hopes that someone else will do it.
-Since there's no particular limit to how long each person waits for someone else to pick up the ball, and meanwhile other priorities are always coming up, it's very easy for a patch to slip through the cracks without any single person intending for that to happen.
-The project might miss out on a useful patch this way, and there are other harmful side effects as well: it is discouraging to the author, who invested work in the patch, and it makes the project as a whole look a bit out of touch, especially to others considering writing patches.
+Since there's no particular limit to how long each person waits for someone else to pick up the ball, and meanwhile other priorities are always coming up, it's very easy for a patch to be ignored permanently without any single person intending for that to happen.
+The project might miss out on a useful patch this way, and there are other harmful side effects as well: it is discouraging to the author, who invested work in the patch, and it is discouraging to others considering writing patches.

 Having a patch manager has saved the Subversion development team a lot of time and mental energy.
 Without a designated person to take responsibility, every developer would constantly have to worry "If I don't have time to respond to this patch right now, can I count on someone else doing it?
 Should I try to keep an eye on it?
 But if other people are also keeping an eye on it, for the same reasons, then we'd have needlessly duplicated effort."
 The patch manager removes the second-guessing from the situation.
 Each developer can make the decision that is right for her at the moment she first sees the patch.
 If she wants to follow up with a review, she can do that—the patch manager will adjust his behavior accordingly.
 If she wants to ignore the patch completely, that's fine too; the patch manager will make sure it isn't forgotten.